Queens Street Chapel, Leeds

 Charles Lewis Land was not listed.

-• In the 1842 Leeds Directory there were seven Lands listed in Leeds.
+• 1842 Leeds Directory Seven Lands listed in Leeds:

 Charles Land was not listed.